 Notice provided by this method shall be hand-delivered, to the accused individual, by a person designated to do so by the Ohio department of job and family services (ODJFS) or by the local agency.

-The person so designated shall record the date and location of delivery and the person to whom notice was delivered, using the JFS 04064, "Certification of Delivery," (rev. 6/1995) after which the JFS 04064 (rev.6/1995) shall be made a part of the hearing record.
+The person so designated shall record the date and location of delivery and the person to whom notice was delivered and maintain the information in the case file.
+The personal service record shall be made a part of the hearing record.
 Failure to make delivery shall be similarly recorded.

 (3) Residence service.